Electrical Power Engineering

 A study plan describes the content, structure and organization of a study programme.
 To each study plan there is a set of subject plans that describes the different subjects.
 In the subject plan you will also find a reading list.
 Below you will find a study model that shows you which subjects that are taught each term.
 In the study model you'll also find links to each subject plan.Link to the latest published study plan

-- Electrical Circuits or equivalent, min.
-10 ECTS
+- A bachelor course in Electrical Circuits or equivalent at minimum 10 ECTS credits

-- Control Engineering or equivalent, min.
-5 ECTS
+- A bachelor course in Control Engineering or equivalent at minimum 5 ECTS credits

-- Electrical Machines/Power Systems or equivalent, min.
-10 ECTS
+- A bachelor course in Electrical Machines/Power Systems or equivalent at minimum 10 ECTS credits

 Please read all the information about the admission process before you apply.